MicrosoftDocs/power-platform/power-platform/admin/set-up-managed-identity.md

 Power Platform managed identity allows Dataverse plug-ins to connect with Azure resources supporting managed identity without the need of credentials.
 This article helps you set up managed identity in your Power Platform environments.

 > [!NOTE]
-> To use Power Platform Managed Identity, environments must be [Managed Environments](managed-environment-overview.md).
+> To use Power Platform managed identity, environments must be [Managed Environments](managed-environment-overview.md).

 > [!IMPORTANT]
 >